jkstill/jobrun/README.md

   - in main config - manually set a threshold value for chosen metric
 - results
   - some kind of reporting
+  - record the error code from the called program
+    - sqlldr for instance returns 0 for success, 1-4 for various warnings and errors